letakeane/emotican-app/README.md

 I built this using Turing's 'express boilerplate', because although it doesn't utilize it now, a future iteration of *emotican* will need it.
 I am also a greener-than-novice with express; I hope to use future iterations of this project to understand it better.

+#### Design:

+_Note: The phrase "autistic youth" and similar are used instead of person-first language ("children with autism") because the autism community largely wishes to be labeled and addressed with condition-first language._

+The color palette and font of this application were chosen based on research into best practices for both autism in youth and dyslexia (often co-morbid conditions which are some of the primary causes of low-affect in children).
+Unlike common design/usability practices, low-contrast colors tested best with autistic children in aiding focus and attention.
+Similarly, a serifed font was chosen for its distinct letterforms; people with dyslexia report better readability when fonts have unique letter forms (unlike many sans-serif fonts, which have uniform shapes).

 #### Future goals: